 The DIANA project (Dual Ion Accelerators for Nuclear Astrophysics) was the founding idea for a deep-underground accelerator laboratory in the US.
 The working collaboration between the University of Notre Dame, University of North Carolina, Western Michigan University and Lawrence Berkely National Laboratory, conceived and designed the accelerator laboratory as part of the DUSEL proposal (Deep Undergrund Science and Engineering Laboratory).
 The design consists of two high-current accelerators, a 30 to 400 kV variable, high-voltage platform, and a vertical accelerator with a higher voltage range of 350 kV to 3 MV, delivering available beam densities on target of up to 100 mA on the low energy accelerator and several mA on the high energy accelerator.

 As a demonstration of obtainable scientific goals, CASPAR has emerged as the first stage of a possible DIANA system.
 Future expansion will hopefully merge the current and proposed systems, further driving the world class research of hte underground facility.

-The CASPAR collaboration has three founding member institutions, the University of Notre Dame (ND), South Dakota School of Mines and Technology (SDSMT) and Colorado School of Mines (CSM).
+The CASPAR collaboration has three founding member institutions, the University of Notre Dame (ND), South Dakota School of Mines and Technology (SDSMT).

 Dr. Frank Strieder